JITHNU/JITHNU/README.md

 - 🌱 I’m currently learning **OOP with Java**

-- :student: I'm an Undergraduate at University of Kelaniya
+- :student: I'm an Undergraduate at University of Kelaniya and I'm Undergraduate at University of Colombo School of Computing (External).

 - 💬 Ask me about **Web development | OOC**